WWEICSC Research Data Protection Statement

-This statement is to provide awareness of standard data protection practices undertaken by What Works for Children’s Social Care (“WWCSC”, “our”, “we”, “us”) for each research project it undertakes or commissions (“project”).
+This statement is to provide awareness of standard data protection practices undertaken by What Works for Early Intervention and Children’s Social Care (“WWEICSC”, “our”, “we”, “us”) for each research project it undertakes or commissions (“project”).
 This is not in relation to any specific project although does act as supplementary information captured within a Research Protocol Document or Trial Protocol Document and can also act as a way to inform stakeholders and other interested parties.

-Each research project differs from the last and the information in this statement may not always be representative of all activities undertaken by WWCSC for every project.
-Also, not all projects that are funded by WWCSC are new projects and not all projects WWCSC funds begin with WWCSC funding.
-Where WWCSC deviates from the information provided below, subsequent project specific information contained in further data protection documents which may or may not be confidential qualifies as the final authority on the requirements and actions taken by WWCSC to protect the personal data of data subjects.
+Each research project differs from the last and the information in this statement may not always be representative of all activities undertaken by WWEICSC for every project.
+Also, not all projects that are funded by WWEICSC are new projects and not all projects WWEICSC funds begin with WWEICSC funding.
+Where WWEICSC deviates from the information provided below, subsequent project specific information contained in further data protection documents which may or may not be confidential qualifies as the final authority on the requirements and actions taken by WWEICSC to protect the personal data of data subjects.